 Robotexclusionrulesparser is a BSD-licensed alternative to and improvement on the Python standard library module robotparser.
+It runs under Python 2.7 and 3.x.
 It provides the classes RobotExclusionRulesParser and RobotFileParserLookalike.
 The latter wraps the former and is a drop-in replacement for the parser in Python's standard library.

 You can download the full package (containing documentation, unit tests, etc.) or just the individual module.

 Full package: robotexclusionrulesparser-1.7.0.tar.gz [md5 sum]

 Just the module: robotexclusionrulesparser-1.7.0.py

 The exact same robotexclusionrulesparser tarball is also available on PyPI.